 The second area is the Amazon forest which is the natural body the closest to a black body for microwave radiometry.
 Thus it is commonly used to assess the calibration of microwave radiometers [RD 2][RD 3].
 The method proposed in these papers have been used as a baseline to propose a new method implemented in [RD 7].
 In this new approach, a mask is derived from the evergreen forest class of GlobCover classification over Amazon.
-The average temperature is computed here over a period of 10 days except for Jason2/Jason3 for which a period of one month is required.
-Due to the orbit of Jason2, a longer period is required to reach a significant number of measurements falling within the mask.
+The average temperature is computed here over a period of one month for all missions.